nagarajeshpilli/Atmproject/README.md

 * In this case we doesn't use the parameterized constructor.
 * They can use with setters and getters.
 * later we can use genterate a toString method
+* If you want a CODE in my files go through the Atm.java

 STEP 2 :
 💳 ATM INTERFACE(Java)